Julcatan/Pyper-Analysis/README.md

 The following are my business recommendations as a result of the analysis:

 Conduct more research on the demand, e.g.
-    -   find reasons for lower demand in rural and suburban areas
+    -   Find reasons for lower demand in rural and suburban areas
-    -   where are gaps in coverage
+    -   Where are gaps in coverage
-    -   what type of customers are using  the service
+    -   Understand what type of customers are using  the service
-    -   how many drivers are needed to meet that demand.
+    -   How many drivers are needed to meet that demand.
-    -   what would be good incentives to recruit more drivers.
+    -   What would be good incentive to recruit more drivers.

 Conduct more research on target group and develop targeted marketing strategies to increase demand in rural and suburban areas.
-    -   what type of customers are using  the service

-Adjust business model according to results of further research

-    -   e.g. for an older population evaluate options to book in advance or by phone instead through an app
+Possibly adjust business model.
+For an older population evaluate options to make access easier, e.g. to book in advance or by phone instead through an app

+Evaluate Collaboration with other transportation providers e.g. sharing data.